Intelectron6/Hardware-Designs-Max10-FPGA/README.md

 2) 8-point Number Theoretic Transform over 16-bit Field
 3) XOR Neural Network using 16-bit Fixed Point Representation and LUT-based Sigmoid Function
 4) 4-tap Low Pass FIR Filter using 16-bit Fixed Point Representation

+Note: Max-10 FPGA and compatible USB power cable and USB-Blaster are necessary.
+Refer to Intel website for tutorials on how to use the tools and the devices.
+Similar steps can be followed for other Intel FPGAs as well.